Skip to main content

 NSW Fair Trading Guidelines

-Audit reports structured for New South Wales reporting requirements
+Audit reports prepared with New South Wales requirements in mind

-We conduct your trust account audit with strict adherence to the NSW Fair Trading guidelines and the Property and Stock Agents Act 2002 (NSW).
+We prepare your trust account audit with reference to NSW Fair Trading guidance and the Property and Stock Agents Act 2002 (NSW).

-Property and Stock Agents Act 2002 (NSW) adherence
+Property and Stock Agents Act 2002 (NSW) noted

-Registered auditors experienced in New South Wales real estate legislation
+Qualified auditors experienced with New South Wales real estate trust accounts

 Fixed New South Wales Pricing